Preparing Quantum Backflow States by Large Momentum Transfer: Theory

-\end{widetext} where the Lagrangian $\mathcal{L}_c$ represents accumulation of action of COM (center-of-mass) motion, $\vec x_{c}$ and $\vec{p}_c$ are COM position and momentum, it follows that $\hat{p} \cdot \vec x_{c} $ is the spacial translation and $\vec{p}_c\cdot \hat x$ is the momentum boost due to transforming to a moving frame.
-The rest of Eq.\ref{eq: propogation} is the tensor product between the BEC's center-of-mass state $\ket{\phi_{\rm CM}(t)}$ and internal atomic state$\ket{A_i(t)}$.
-The spatial wavefunction of such a state is then
+Here, the Lagrangian $\mathcal{L}_c$ describes the action accumulated by the center-of-mass motion, while $\vec x_{c}$ and $\vec p_{c}$ denote the center-of-mass position and momentum, respectively.
+The operator $\hat p \cdot \vec x_c$ generates the spatial translation, and $\vec p_c \cdot \hat x$ gives the momentum boost associated with the transformation to the moving frame.
+The remaining factor in Eq.~\eqref{eq:propagation} is the tensor product of the BEC center-of-mass state $\ket{\phi_{\rm c}(t)}$ and the internal atomic state $\ket{A_i(t)}$.
+The corresponding spatial wave function is therefore

-where $\braket{\vec x - \vec x_c|\phi_{\rm CM}}$ is a wave function for the BEC state in the COM frame, we obtain this by first considering a non-interacting BEC wavefunction in the lab frame \cite{palmero2013detecting}.
+To obtain the center-of-mass-frame wave function $\braket{\vec x-\vec x_c|\phi_{\rm c}(t)}$, we begin with the noninteracting BEC wave function in the laboratory frame \cite{palmero2013detecting}: